nodejs/abi-stable-node/napi_js_data.md

 - `napi_ok` if the API succeeded.

 #### Description
-This API returns a N-API value corresponding to a JavaScript ArrayBuffer.
+This API returns an N-API value corresponding to a JavaScript ArrayBuffer.
 The underlying byte buffer of the ArrayBuffer is externally allocated and managed.
-The called must ensure that the byte buffer must be valid until the finalize callback is called.
+The caller must ensure that the byte buffer must be valid until the finalize callback is called.

 JavaScript ArrayBuffers are described in [Section 24.1](https://tc39.github.io/ecma262/#sec-arraybuffer-objects) of the ECMAScript Language Specification.